SepAlex/MSDS6306_project1/Case_Study_1_Report.md

 ## 2410     12
 ```

-IBUs measure parts per million of isohumulone found in a beer according t0 the website^[https://beerconnoisseur.com].
+IBUs measure parts per million of isohumulone found in a beer according to the website^[https://beerconnoisseur.com].
 It further adds that isohumulone is the acid found in hops that gives beer its bitter bite.
-It's measurement raganges from 0-100, with 100 being the highest.
-Bitterness however is relative, as often its sweatened.
-On the other hand, ABV content is measured as a percentage.
-It shows how much of the beer is alcohol and legaly  required to be imprinted on the beer.
+Its measurement ranges from 0-100, with 100 being the highest.
+Bitterness, however, is relative, as often it's sweetened.
+On the other hand, ABV is measured as a percentage.
+It indicates how much of the beer is alcohol by volume and it's legally required to be imprinted on the beer.

 ### Missing Values

-Before doing analysis of IBU and ABV content of beers we screened the data for missing values.
+Before doing analysis of IBU and ABV content of beers, we screened the data for missing values.
 Here is what we've found:

-From our analysis,  only 'ABV' and 'IBU' columns contain 62 NA's, 1005 NA's respectively.
+From our analysis, 'ABV' and 'IBU' columns contain 62 NA's, 1005 NA's respectively.

 ```r
   colSums(is.na(beers_breweries))